jeremyfreudberg/sahara-image-elements/README.rst

 Sahara image elements project
 ==============================

-This repo is a place for Sahara-related for diskimage-builder elements.

-Script for creating Fedora and Ubuntu cloud images with our elements and default parameters.
-You should only need to run this command:
+This is the massopencloud branch of sahara-image-elements project.
+Here is where it differs from upstream version:

+* Installs Pig
+* Sets all environment variables for Hadoop/Hive/Pig/Java in both "hadoop" and "ubuntu" users
+* Allows YARN to handle Pig jobs submitted by Sahara -- by changing scheduler type to "Fair Scheduler" (**this feature coming soon**)

 .. sourcecode:: bash

-    tox -e venv -- sahara-image-create
+    tox -e venv -- sahara-image-create -p vanilla -i ubuntu

-Note: More information about script `diskimage-create <https://github.com/openstack/sahara-image-elements/blob/master/diskimage-create/README.rst>`_